Amrut-03/Xylophone_app/README.md

 The code is organized into Single Dart files:

 - **main.dart:** Contains the main structure of the app.
-- **BuilKey Widget:** it is reusable Widget, which Contain that Color Container.
+- **BuildKey Widget:** It is reusable Widget, which Contains Rainbow Colors Containers.

 ## Dependecies